Migrant Families Arrive In Busloads As Border Crossings Hit 10-Year High

 "So the wall is not going to do anything with this population," Padilla said.
 "This requires a legislative fix."

-Immigration hardliners say the U.S. needs to close what they call "loopholes" in the law that allow Central American migrants to avoid quick deportation, and that prevent immigration authorities from detaining families for long periods of time.
+Immigration hard-liners say the U.S. needs to close what they call "loopholes" in the law that allow Central American migrants to avoid quick deportation and that prevent immigration authorities from detaining families for long periods of time.

-Migrant advocates counter that the Trump administration has made the problem at the southern border worse by allowing just a few migrant families a day to cross at legal ports of entry.
-They believe that's driving many migrants to cross illegally in big groups, and in remote stretches of the border.
+Migrant advocates counter that the Trump administration has made the problem at the Southern border worse by allowing just a few migrant families a day to cross at legal ports of entry.
+They believe that this is driving many migrants to cross illegally in big groups and in remote stretches of the border.

-"They're very vulnerable people," said Ruben Garcia at Annunciation House.
+"They're very vulnerable people," said Garcia at Annunciation House.
 "Let's strive not to lose or let go of our history as a people of immigrants, who are profoundly committed to human rights."

 Humanitarian groups and immigration authorities are bracing for even more migrants in the months ahead.
-The number of illegal border crossers typically crests in the spring, as the temperatures warm.
+The number of people crossing the border illegally typically crests in the spring, as temperatures warm.

 Richard Gonzales contributed to this report.